ThePrez/ServiceCommander-IBMi/README.md

 ### Option 2: Build from source (for development or fix evaluation)

-Feel free to build from the `main` branch to start making code contributions or to evaluate a fix/feature not yet publish.
+Feel free to build from the `main` branch to start making code contributions or to evaluate a fix/feature not yet published.
 This process assumes your `PATH` environment variable is set up properly, otherwise:

 ```bash
 PATH=/QOpenSys/pkgs/bin:$PATH